Astronomy Equipment

 Discovering new skies

-Sometimes smaller is better
+Sometimes, smaller is better

-For even larger fields of view, the reflectors can no longer be used and binoculars become the instruments of choice.
+For even larger fields of view, reflectors can no longer be used and binoculars become the instruments of choice.
 To get a field of a whopping 4.4 degrees I use the Omegon Argus 16×70.
 Together with the Orion Paragon Plus mount that I own it’s a perfect combination for those largest clusters, or simply for roaming the milky way.